Three Interlockers Along the Galveston Island Causeway

 & Henderson (GH&H) Railroad.
 The GH&H bridge was two miles long,

-policies practiced by the Galveston Wharf Company that were detrimental to
+to overcome restrictive policies practiced by the Galveston Wharf Company that

 bypassed Houston led to the founding of the Gulf, Colorado & Santa Fe (GC&SF)

 Railway.
-With a new bridge over Galveston Bay, construction reached
+With a new bridge over Galveston Bay, Santa Fe construction reached

-GC&SF had become part of the vast Atchison, Topeka and Santa Fe rail network,
+GC&SF had become part of the much larger Atchison, Topeka and Santa Fe

 strengthening Galveston as a major commercial port.

-Southern Pacific (SP) had begun to expand aggressively into Texas as their line
+In the 1880s, Southern Pacific (SP) began to expand aggressively into Texas as their line

 a financial interest in) the Galveston, Harrisburg & San Antonio (GH&SA) Railway.